-- Hands-on training workshops to install water-harvesting systems at public, residential, or commercial sites
+- Hands-on training workshops to install water-harvesting systems

-- Final exam to earn certification
+- Final real-world water harvesting design practicum to earn certification

-The Water Harvesting Design Certification course is designed and administered by WMG staff with assistance from professionals who teach and implement water-harvesting practices.
+The Water Harvesting Design Certification course is designed and administered by WMG staff with assistance from industry professionals who teach and implement water-harvesting practices.

 Meaning of Certification

-Certification signifies that you have received a thorough training and demonstrated a mastery of essential core concepts outlined in the curriculum.
+Certification signifies that you have received thorough training and demonstrated a mastery of essential core concepts outlined in the curriculum.

 Certification will teach you to:

-- Integrate water-harvesting systems with other design considerations (energy conservation, aesthetic design, food production, wildlife habitat, etc.)
+- Integrate water harvesting systems with other design considerations (energy conservation, aesthetic design, food production, wildlife habitat, etc.)

-- Design, size, and install plastic cisterns
+- Design, size, and install rain tanks

 - Design all of the above systems while incorporating safety and health considerations